Other Health & Clinical Sciences Schools in Virginia

 Most Popular Other Health & Clinical Sciences Programs in VA

-There are 6 colleges in Virginia that offer health professions and related clinical sciences degrees.
+There are 6 colleges in Virginia that offer other health professions and related clinical sciences degrees.
 Learn about the most popular 6 below:

-Of all the students who attend this school, 60% get financial aid.
-Grads earn an average early-career salary of $64,712 after earning their degree at this institution.
+Grads earn an average early-career salary of $44,503 after earning their degree at this institution.
+Students who attend this public school pay an average net price of $16,948.
 95% of the teachers are full time.

 Explore Major by State